 Despite it’s less than embracing welcome, Social Security was a pivitol program for women’s financial independence.
 Or, at least for their financial security and stability in old age.

-In a recent article I wrote for Retirement Daily on The Street, I cover the early history of Social Security.
+In an article I wrote for Retirement Daily on The Street, I cover the early history of Social Security.
 Initially, it only covered workers who held certain types of jobs.
 They were jobs not available to most women, if a woman even worked outside the home.

 You can link to the article here: Happy Birthday!
 Social Security Turns 85.
 You can read about the norms of the day when Social Security was written into the laws of the land.
 And, how it had to be revised almost immediately to protect more women.
 You’ll also get a glimpse into how men were excluded from several key protections from the law.
 And, I make a few suggestions for how Congress could shore up this vital security program for generations to come.